-Saudi Arabia is the 26th largest export economy in the world and the 29th most complex economy according to the Economic Complexity Index (ECI).
-In 2017, Saudi Arabia exported $263B and imported $136B, resulting in a positive trade balance of $74.2B.
-In 2017 the GDP of Saudi Arabia was $686B and its GDP per capita was $53.8k.
+Overview: In 2018 Saudi Arabia was the number 18 economy in the world in terms of GDP (current US$), the number 21 in total exports, the number 32 in total imports, and the number 27 most complex economy according to the Economic Complexity Index (ECI).
+In 2018, Saudi Arabia exported $263B and imported $136B, resulting in a positive trade balance of $127B.
+In 2018, Saudi Arabia's exports per capita were $7.8k and its imports per capita were $4.03k.